Marisnick’s bat, glove help Astros top Sale, Red Sox 4-3

+HOUSTON (AP) — Thrust into an everyday role because of injuries, Jake Marisnick is making the most of his opportunity with the Houston Astros.

-HOUSTON (AP) — Jake Marisnick homered early off Chris Sale, then made two dazzling defensive plays in center field to help the Houston Astros beat the mistake-prone Boston Red Sox 4-3 on Friday night.
+Marisnick homered early off Chris Sale, then made two dazzling defensive plays in center field to help the Astros beat the mistake-prone Boston Red Sox 4-3 on Friday night.

+“There’s not much not to like (about him) in a game like that,” manager AJ Hinch said.
+“When you’re a bench player … you just want an opportunity.
+You just want a chance to show it.
+And he’s doing great things on the field.
+It’s pretty impressive.”

+It looks like Marisnick could get more chances for consistent playing time after George Springer injured his left hamstring sliding to try and catch a foul ball in the eighth inning in his first game back after missing four games with a stiff back.
+Hinch said they’d know more on Saturday, but it looks as if he’ll be headed to the injured list.

 In a matchup of the last two World Series winners, the Red Sox committed three errors, not looking nearly as sharp as they did in their last visit to Minute Maid Park when they captured the pennant with a 4-1 win in Game 5 of the AL Championship Series in October.
 The Astros took two of three last weekend at Fenway Park.